 Mandated Reporter Training is available for organizations large and small.
 It is utilized by public entities, such as the State of Nevada, as well as private entities, such as Inspired Brands, to train employees and individuals.

-Whether you’re looking to train a dozen employees or an entire state’s worth of mandated reporters, find out how Mandated Reporter Training from Simple can make that task easy, streamlined, and transparent.
+Whether you’re looking to train a dozen employees or an entire state’s worth of mandated reporters, find out how the Mandated Reporter Training platform can make that task easy, streamlined, and transparent.